Published Dec 6, 2021

 Medicare Advantage Plans (Medicare Part C)

 Medicare Part C is Medicare Advantage plans, also known as MA plans.
 Part C is provided through private insurance companies.
-Essentially, Medicare Advantage plans are enhanced versions of Original Medicare, meaning these types of health plans provide both Medicare Part A and Part B, in addition to other benefits, sometimes prescription drugs.
+Essentially, Medicare Advantage plans are enhanced versions of Original Medicare, meaning these types of health plans provide both Medicare Part A and Part B. Most Medicare Advantage plans include additional benefits, such as prescription drugs, vision care, or dental care.

 Note: Learn more about what Medicare Part C is at this resource.